sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 [The GC Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), [the Policy](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) and [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601), with the Mandatory procedures for EA assessments(link) have shifted GC departments and agencies are increasingly using open standards (data formats and protocols) and existing open source software.
 Being agile and focusing on the needs of the user is the new normal and there growing collaboration via open source software communities within and outside the GC.
 Organizations have migrated massively to the cloud and are sharing/reusing software and code to configure their environments following security guardrails (TODO: reference needed).
-GC communities of practices such as Open source software, Cloud and DevOps host regular events for GC IT employees.
+GC communities of practices such as Open source software, Cloud and Agile host regular events for GC IT employees.

-ESDC (especially IITB though it has influenced other branches as well) has seen a major shift towards Agile project management, DevOps and the Cloud.
+ESDC (especially IITB though it has influenced other branches as well) has seen a major shift towards Agile project management and automation.
 ESDC has been a leader in OneGC Council and Clusters.
 It's own digital transformation initiative is going well with BDM and the Service transformation going according to plan.

 ### IT within ESDC